 ESP-WROVER-KIT V2 Getting Started Guide¶

-This guide shows how to get started with the ESP-WROVER-KIT V2 development board and also provides information about its functionality and configuration options.
-For the description of other ESP-WROVER-KIT versions, please check ESP32 Hardware Reference.
+This user guide shows how to get started with ESP-WROVER-KIT V2 development board including description of its functionality and configuration options.
+For description of other versions of the ESP-WROVER-KIT check ESP32 Hardware Reference.

 What You Need¶